 Figure 1: Joint degeneration in rheumatoid arthritis

 The video below demonstrates how RA can lead to joint deformity and more.

 What are the main issues to be aware of?

-- Expect periodic flares in symptoms
+- Expect periodic flares in symptoms.

 - The body's immune system changes during pregnancy to accommodate the foetus.
-For some patients with rheumatoid arthritis, this is associated with a transient remission of disease symptoms while others (up to 20%) experience a worsening of joint symptoms and fatigue.
+For some individuals with RA this is associated with a transient remission of disease symptoms, while others (up to 20%) experience a worsening of joint symptoms and fatigue.
 These symptoms may become particularly acute post-partum.

 Practice point: pregnancy with rheumatoid arthritis